awesomerank/awesomerank.github.io/lists/lauris/awesome-scala.md

 * **[better-files ★ 824 ⧗ 0](https://github.com/pathikrit/better-files)** - Simple, safe and intuitive Scala I/O. better-files is a dependency-free pragmatic thin Scala wrapper around Java NIO.
 * **[Cassovary ★ 881 ⧗ 0](https://github.com/twitter/cassovary)** - A Scala library that is designed from the ground up for space efficiency, handling graphs with billions of nodes and edges.
 * **[cats ★ 1697 ⧗ 0](https://github.com/typelevel/cats)** - Lightweight, modular, and extensible library for functional programming.
+* [Chimney ★ 92 ⧗ 5](https://github.com/scalalandio/chimney) - Scala library for boilerplate-free data transformations.
-* [Each ★ 146 ⧗ 0](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to [Scalaz ★3529](https://github.com/scalaz/scalaz)'s monadic expressions.
+* [Each ★ 146 ⧗ 0](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to [Scalaz ★3680](https://github.com/scalaz/scalaz)'s monadic expressions.
 * [Eff ★ 220 ⧗ 6](https://github.com/atnos-org/eff) - Extensible effects are an alternative to monad transformers for computing with effects in a functional way.
 * [enableIf.scala ★ 40 ⧗ 25](https://github.com/ThoughtWorksInc/enableIf.scala) - A library that switches Scala code at compile-time, like `#if` in C/C++.
 * [Enumeratum ★ 374 ⧗ 0](https://github.com/lloydmeta/enumeratum) - A macro to replace Scala enumerations with a sealed family of case objects.
 This allows additional checks for the compiler, e.g. for missing cases in a match statement.
 Has additinal support for Json libraries and the Play framework.